occlum/occlum/demos/linux-ltp/README.md

     -f CMDFILES     Execute user defined list of testcases -s PATTERN      Only run test cases which match PATTERN.

-    example: run-ltp.sh -f syscalls -s timerfd
+    example: run-ltp.sh -f syscalls-occlum -s timerfd
 ```

-If no options provided, all the test cases in syscalls will be run one by one.
+If no options provided, all the test cases in default LTP syscalls will be run one by one.

 Note: